sparsity-xyz/sparsity-demo/fibonacci-js/README.md

 # Fibonacci

 This demo showcases interaction with the **Sparsity Platform**.
 The application computes the Fibonacci sequence, allowing users to submit requests via a smart contract.
-The contract forwards the requests to the Sparsity platform, which processes them using the **App ABCI core** and returns the results back to the smart contract.
+The contract forwards these requests to the **Sparsity platform**, which processes them using the **App ABCI core** and returns the results back to the smart contract.

 ---